 Calendula, also called pot marigold (not to be confused with regular marigold), is well known for its healing benefits.
 It’s anti-inflammatory, excellent for the skin, and a powerful wound healer.

 Make the Calendula Infused Oil

 You will need 1 cup total of infused oil for this recipe, but I always figure it’s better to make more than you need so you have it ready for next time!
 It will keep for quite a while.

-Once the infused oil is made, strain out the flowers.
+Once the calendula infused oil is made, strain out the flowers.
 The oil will be a nice golden yellow color.

 How to Make Calendula Cream

 Put about 2 cups of the boiling water into a blender to preheat it.
-This will (hopefully) help keep the cream from sticking to the blender.
+This is to help keep the cream from sticking to the blender.

-You can do this by putting the infused oil and beeswax either in a heat proof bowl on top of the pot of water, or in a glass measuring cup that you place in the simmering water.
+This can be done by putting the infused oil and beeswax either in a heat proof bowl on top of the pot of water, or in a glass measuring cup that you place in the simmering water.